By: Barry E. Haimo, Esq.

 Who Are the Parties in a Limited Liability Company?

-So you want to start a business and are thinking about forming a limited liability company (LLC).
+So, you’re thinking about forming a limited liability company (LLC).
 LLCs give their members the benefit of pass-through taxes in addition to providing a certain level of personal protection from creditors.
-Click here to read more about the formation and the benefits of an LLC.
+Click here to read more about the formation and benefits of an LLC.

 If you’ve decided that an LLC is the way for you to go, you may be asking yourself who else can get involved.
+Who are the LLC parties?
 Even though Florida has some requirements as to who can be involved in a limited liability company for it to be recognized in the state, the formation of an LLC is fairly flexible.

 Members.
-When most people think of the parties a limited liability company, members are the main group that comes to mind.
+When most people think of an LLC party, members are the main group that comes to mind.
 Like shareholders of a corporation, “Members” are the owners of an LLC.

-Depending on the state where the LLC is formed, an individual can be the only member of an LLC, multiple people can sign on as members, and even other businesses or LLCs can be considered “members” of an LLC.
+Depending on the state where the LLC is formed, an individual can be the only member of an LLC, multiple people can sign on as members, and even other businesses or LLCs can be considered “members.”
 Multi-member LLCs are more common than single-member LLCs in Florida, but both are allowed.

 Since many people have ownership over multi-member LLCs, there are restrictions as to what can happen if a member owes money to creditors.
 Creditors may get a charging order that will hand over the interest or profits the debtor makes through the LLC, but this is merely a right to receive financial benefits rather than ownership interests in the LLC as a whole.